CUH Logo

 This research breakthrough means patients with this gene can now be diagnosed and better helped to maintain a healthy weight avoiding obesity-related diseases including diabetes, heart disease, and some cancers.

 Already internationally recognised, Prof Farooqi is a fellow of the Royal Society, a Fellow of the Academy of Medical Science and world leader in endocrinology; how glands and hormones affect metabolism.
-Now she to receive the prestigious Outstanding Clinical Investigator Award 2024 from the Endocrine Society.
+Now she is to receive the prestigious Outstanding Clinical Investigator Award 2024 from the Endocrine Society.

 Prof Farooqi said: